Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-The notions of \emph {freeness} for groupoids have evolved along the years and have been known by various names which are not always consistent with one another.
+The notions of \emph {freeness} for groupoids have evolved along the years and have been known by various names which are not always consistent with one another in the literature.
 Below we list some of these, although we will only be concerned with \ref {DefTopoFreeGpd}, below.

-\definition DefVariousTopoFree An \'etale groupoid $\G $ is said to be \izitem \zitem \newConcept {principal}{principal groupoid} when $\G (x)=\{x\}$, for every $x$ in $X$, \lbldzitem DefTopoFreeGpd \newConcept {topologically free}{topologically free groupoid}, or \newConcept {topologically principal}{topologically principal groupoid}, if the subset of $X$ formed by the points $x$ for which $\G (x)=\{x\}$, is dense in $X$, \zitem \newConcept {essentially principal}{essentially principal groupoid} \cite [Definition II.4.3]{Renault}, when for every invariant closed subset $Y\subseteq X$, the set of points $x$ in $F$ for which $\G (x)=\{x\}$, is dense in $Y$, \lbldzitem EffectiveGpd \newConcept {effective}{effective groupoid} \cite [page 137]{Mrcun}, when the interior of $\G '$ coincides with $X$.
+\definition DefVariousTopoFree An \'etale groupoid $\G $ is said to be \izitem \zitem \newConcept {principal}{principal groupoid} when $\G (x)=\{x\}$, for every $x$ in $X$, \lbldzitem DefTopoFreeGpd \newConcept {topologically free}{topologically free groupoid}, or \newConcept {topologically principal}{topologically principal groupoid}, if the subset of $X$ formed by the points $x$ for which $\G (x)=\{x\}$, is dense in $X$, \zitem \newConcept {essentially principal}{essentially principal groupoid} \cite [Definition II.4.3]{Renault}, when for every invariant closed subset $Y\subseteq X$, the set of points $x$ in $Y$ for which $\G (x)=\{x\}$, is dense in $Y$, \lbldzitem EffectiveGpd \newConcept {effective}{effective groupoid} \cite [page 137]{Mrcun}, when the interior of $\G '$ coincides with $X$.

 We observe that the expression \emph {essentially principal} has also been used in \cite [Definition 3.1]{RenaultCartan}, to mean \ref {DefVariousTopoFree.iv}, rather than \ref {DefVariousTopoFree.iii}.